Cave Life of Wales

 The female lays a clump of eggs that and spins a silk cocoon around them for protection.
 You may see these hanging from the ceiling.

-Metellina merianae (formerly in the genus Meta) is found in the threshold, often at the entrance itself where it spins a larger, finer orb web across the passage to catch creatures flying in and out of the cave.
-The spider is a similar shape to Meta menardii, but smaller and brown and grey in colour.
+Metellina (=Meta) merianae is found in the threshold, often at the entrance itself where it spins a larger, finer orb web across the passage to catch creatures flying in and out of the cave.
+The spider is a similar shape to Meta menardii, but smaller, brown and grey in colour with spots on the legs.

 Metellina merianae in Porth yr Ogof.

 In the cracks by the cave entrance you might see Nesticus cellulanus.
 It is a smaller, paler spider that builds a fine, criss-cross platform web that is attached to the walls by longer threads that have a sticky 'gum' drop near the base.
-These probably trap crawling insects and in this way it avoids competing for the same food as M. merianae.
+The Nestiscus web traps crawling and flying insects and in this way it avoids competing for the same food as M. merianae.

 You may also see sheet webs by the entrance containing silk tunnels.
 These are made by Tegenaria sp. but the spider is usually well hidden in a crevice behind the web.